geekfarm

 err := m.RegisterPayloadType("com.example.alert.v1", Alert{})

-host1 will be acting as the 'hub', meaning that it listens on a port (7740) and waits for clients to connect.
-In this example, there are no pub or sub channels defined for the AllowedPeers, so clients are allowed to send and receive any channels they want.
+In this example config, there are no pub or sub channels defined for the AllowedPeers, so clients are allowed to publish and subscribe to any channels they request.

 package main